 - Early episodes also had Nell visibly pining for Jonathan, while being coldly polite to Martha.
 This was phased out, and eventually so was Nell.

-- Gender Flipped in Fire Emblem: Path of Radiance and Fire Emblem: Radiant Dawn.
-Titania serves as Ike's mentor because of her love for Ike's father, Greil, and her desire to see Ike live up to his legacy.
+- Titania from Fire Emblem: Path of Radiance and Fire Emblem: Radiant Dawn serves as Ike's mentor because of her love for Ike's father, Greil, and her desire to see Ike live up to his legacy.

 - Khimera: Destroy All Monster Girls: Bernadette to Chelshia's creator, The Professor, and Bernadette scares off the Cute Ghost Girl from the Tower of Power who's looking for a boyfriend.